-2.12 Ensure SQL Server is configured to use non-standard ports (Automated)
+2.11 Ensure SQL Server is configured to use non-standard ports (Automated)

-If enabled, the default SQL Server instance will be assigned a default port of TCP:1433 for TCP/IP communication.
-Administrators can also configure named instances to use TCP:1433 for communication.
+If installed, a default SQL Server instance will be assigned a default port of TCP:1433 for TCP/IP communication.
+Administrators can also manually configure named instances to use TCP:1433 for communication.
 TCP:1433 is a widely known SQL Server port and this port assignment should be changed.
+In a multi-instance scenario, each instance must be assigned its own dedicated TCP/IP port.